-The other limiting factor was the command protocol, AHCI (Advanced Host Controller Interface), which was built to accommodate much slower media (e.g., spinning magnetic disks).
-AHCI ends up being inefficient when used with modern SSDs, and to get around these, a new standard was developed: NVMHCI (Non-Volatile Memory Host Controller Interface).
-NVM has 65K command queues with 65K commands per queue, compared to one queue with 32 commands in AHCI.
-It also has message signaled interrupts (MSI-X) and eliminates the need for synchronization locking when issuing commands.
-In short, it’s a much improved interface developed around the needs of flash memory rather than spinning disks.
+The AHCI (Advanced Host Controller Interface) command protocol was designed for much slower media (e.g., spinning magnetic disks).
+AHCI ends up being inefficient with modern SSDs, so a new standard was developed: NVMHCI (Non-Volatile Memory Host Controller Interface).
+Combine NVMHCI with a fast PCIe interface and you have NVMe, Non-Volatile Memory Express.
+It’s a much improved interface developed around the needs of flash memory rather than spinning disks.

 Best Overall NVMe SSD